 An Investment company should always be operating with a fund of capital supplied by investors, making it a pooled fund of capital.
 Investment companies could be either publicly (traded on the stock market) or privately owned.
 Some investment companies are listed, most are not.
 There are three (3) types of investment companies: closed-end funds, mutual funds and Unit Investment Trusts

 See our insight into the list of investment companies in Malaysia 2020

 Other than angel investors, there are a lot of opportunities that investors can use to make investments in Malaysia.
 This includes other methods like venture capital, hedge funds and equity crowdfunding.

-Venture capital – These forms of investments in Malaysia involves an investor who supplies money and guidance to a growing company in exchange for equity of the company.
+Venture capital – These forms of investments in Malaysia involves an investor who supplies money and guidance to a growing company in exchange for the equity of the company.

 Hedge funds – This is a pooled fund of capital managed by an investment expert, very similar to the three types of investment companies mentioned previously.
 Hedge funds, however, have a larger barrier to entry.
 The capital in hedge funds provided by one investor is usually a lot more than in an investment company.

 There are pros and cons to all processes, investments in Malaysia particularly are no different.
 Investments in Malaysia come with their own set of dos and don'ts.
 However, do note that these restrictions and concerns are not only limited to investments in Malaysia but generally as well.